tamu-datathon-org/gigabowser/markdown/schedule.md

 # 🗓
 # Schedule
-Everything that will be happening during TAMU Datathon 2020
+Everything that will be happening during TAMU Datathon 2020.
+Make sure to check the `CLASSES` category of channels on the discord or [the events page](/events) for more information.

 Table Legend:
 **Key Events**  ·  <sponsor>Sponsor Events</sponsor>  ·  <course>Classes</course>  ·  <other>Fun Events</other>